Only your CSE Home Directory is automatically backed up

 Hard drives and flash drives can and do fail without any warning, at any time.

-CSG regularly deal with failed hard drives from students and staff; in the majority of cases we are unable to recover any data in-house.
+CSG regularly deal with failed hard drives from students and staff - in most cases we can't recover any data in-house.

 We recommend the use of a data recovery company such as Payam - however the costs for doing so can run into many thousands of dollars.

 Please don't let this happen to you, or indeed to your research group.

 All you have to do to prevent data loss is regularly make a copy of your files to at least one other system.

 CSG does not have access to your computer and we cannot do it for you - you have to set this up for yourself.
 Luckily, it's not difficult to do.